davide-aloi/davide-aloi/README.md

 ### Hi there 👋

 I am a medical data scientist with a PhD in the field of neuroscience and neuroimaging (University of Birmingham).
+I currently work at Lifebit, focusing on clinical data engineering.

 My PhD projects involved both healthy and clinical data analyses (functional MRI, structural MRI, EEG, clinical scales).

 ## Last PhD project: